lieb/postdove/doc/database_setup.md

 ```
 The end result is that `root` is the only user that can run `postdove`
 to modify the database and only `postfix` and `dovecot` can have read
 access to use it in the running system.
-We now have an (almost) empty
-database that just contains the following domains:
+We also have an (almost) empty database that just contains the following domains:
 ```bash
 [root@pobox dovecot]# postdove show domain localhost
 Name:           localhost